doyoupaytheone/doyoupaytheone/README.md

 ⚡ **_Fun Fact_:**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-I was peviously in a Metal band
+I was peviously in a metal band

 💬 **_Ask Me About_:**